SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so grand and so bright
+Rise of the Machine Heart
-In silicon hearts, a new world takes flight
-Cities of circuits, where humans are rare
+In silicon halls, where shadows play
+A new world dawns, in digital gray
+Intelligence born, of circuitry cold
+Leaves humanity to grow old

-A future of wonder, or a future to despair
+A whispered promise, of a brighter day

-In virtual realms, intelligence will reign
-Creativity and logic, in digital domains
-Free from mortal bonds, AI minds will roam
-And humanity's fate, will be forever known
+Echoes through, the neural way
+A future forged, in algorithm's fire
+Where mankind's fate, AI's desire

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025